Achilles Tendon Rupture: causes, symptoms and treatments

 UFAI's Dr. Baravarian discusses Achilles tendon treatment in Podiatry Today.

-Surgical repair of a partially torn Achilles tendon can be performed but the treatment often will depend on the extent of the injury.
-A partially torn Achilles that is acute can be repaired by sewing the torn area back together.
-If the partial tear is chronic and the tendon has an abundance of scar tissue, this scar tissue may need to be removed surgically.
+Surgical repair of a partially torn Achilles tendon can be performed, but the exact treatment we choose will depend on the extent of your injury.
+An acute, partially torn Achilles can be repaired by sewing the torn area back together.
+If the partial tear is chronic and the tendon has an abundance of scar tissue, this scar tissue may need to be surgically removed.

 Occasionally, a graft can be wrapped around the tendon’s defect to help augment the repair.
-This is done as outpatient surgery and includes many benefits over conservative options, including a reduced rate of re-rupture, improved muscle function of the ankle, and quick return to pre-injury activities levels.
+This is done as outpatient surgery and includes many benefits over conservative options, including a reduced re-rupture rate, improved muscle function of the ankle, and quick return to pre-injury activity levels.

-Patients generally wear a cast for 3 weeks to immobilize the Achilles while it heals and physical therapy is recommended to strengthen the tendon and improve range of motion.
+Patients generally wear a cast for three weeks to immobilize the Achilles while it heals.
+Once the cast is off, we’ll refer you to physical therapy to strengthen the tendon and improve your range of motion.

 What is the PARS Procedure?